Historic center of Mexico City: Deterioration of religious buildings

-Many of historic churches in the oldest parts of the city are in serious disrepair and are in danger of being lost.
+Many of the historic churches in the oldest parts of the city are in serious disrepair and are in danger of being lost.
 Efforts to save these churches are hampered by disagreements between the Church and the federal government.
 Because these churches are both active religious institutions and historical landmarks, their legal situation is complicated.
 By law, religious institutions cannot appeal to the government for financial help, but agencies like the National Council for Culture and Arts (CONACULTA) do have say in how these places are maintained because of their historic value.

 Some of the disagreement is over the extent of the deterioration.
-Conaculta does not believe that any of the 68 religious buildings in the oldest part of city are in imminent danger of collapse.
+Conaculta does not believe that any of the 68 religious buildings in the oldest part of the city are in imminent danger of collapse.
 However the Archdiocese of Mexico believes that the structural problems noted constitute a grave danger to both people and to the "incalculable artistic and historic value of the buildings."
 One of the churches in imminent danger is called San Lorenzo Diácono y Mártir, with Our Lady of Loreto, La Santísima Trinidad and La Santa Cruz also requiring prompt attention to avoid collapse.
-The San Lorenzo and Loreto churches both have had incidences where large pieces of the building, a stone and a window respectively, have fallen, causing damage but no injuries.
+The San Lorenzo and Loreto churches both have had incidents where large pieces of the building, a stone and a window respectively, have fallen, causing damage but no injuries.
 Despite efforts by the archdiocese to demonstrate the extent of the damage of many of the churches, Conaculta still maintains that none of the buildings are in danger of coming down.
 Another problem is that the depopulation of the historic center, which leaves these churches fairly empty and the diocese unable to fund restoration work.